 Significant portions of Burt Township are in public ownership, including the Pictured Rocks National Lakeshore and the Lake Superior State Forest.
-Benson Forest Products is also a large landowner in the township.
+Heartwood Forestland Fund IV is also a large landowner in the Township.

-Over 19,000 of the township's 152,754 acres are owned by the National Park Service.
+Over 19,000 of Burt Township's 152,754 acres are owned by the National Park Service.
 There are also lands of other ownership found within the buffer zone of the Pictured Rocks National Lakeshore.
 Land use within the Lakeshore will be in accordance with the Park Service's stated objective of managing for "the perpetuation and protection of the natural environment and the preservation of cultural features while making them available for appropriate public use."
 (Pictured Rocks National Lakeshore General Management Plan, Sept., 1981).